aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/cvp_cc_2.rst

 #.
 Name the dashboard **Leaf Routing Metrics**, select **Save**, then select **Done**.
 The dashboard is now saved and can be pulled up by other users of CVP at any time to view the consolidated metrics selected.

    .. thumbnail:: images/cvp_cc/cvp_cc_9.gif
+      :align: center
       :title: Using local devices query to select the devices that will appear on our dashboard

+   |

 Monitoring Changes After a Rollback:
 ********